Matricial circular systems and random matrices: Introduction

 The underlying concept of independence is that of {\it matricial freeness} [5], which can be described by means of the intuitive equation

-and its symmetrized version called {\it symmetric matricial freeness} [6] which also played an important role in our developments.
-A connection between these concepts and blocks of large random matrices was first given for one matrix [6] and then for families of independent matrices [8].
+and its symmetrized version called {\it symmetric matricial freeness} [6] which also played an important role in our previous developments.
+A connection between these concepts and blocks of large random matrices was first given for one matrix [6] and then for families of independent matrices [7].

-We show in this paper that if we are given an ensemble of independent non-Hermitian $n\times n$ random matrices $\{Y(u,n):u\in \mathpzc{U}\}$ whose entries are suitably normalized i.b.i.d. complex Gaussian random variables with zero mean for each natural $n$, then their blocks $\{S_{p,q}(u,n):1\leq p, q \leq r, u\in \mathpzc{U}\}$ converge in joint *-moments under partial traces to arrays of certain bounded non-self-adjoint operators, which we write informally
+Using this concept, we study the asymptotic joint *-distributions of blocks of independent Gaussian random matrices under partial traces.
+If we are given an ensemble of independent non-Hermitian $n\times n$ random matrices $\{Y(u,n):u\in \mathpzc{U}\}$ whose entries are suitably normalized i.b.i.d. complex Gaussian random variables with zero mean for each natural $n$, then we show that the mixed *-moments of their blocks $\{S_{p,q}(u,n):1\leq p, q \leq r, u\in \mathpzc{U}\}$ converge under partial traces $\tau_q(n)$ to the mixed *-moments of certain bounded non-self-adjoint operators under scalar-valued states $\Psi_{q}$, which we write informally

-and the operators $\zeta_{p,q}(u)$ are called {\it matricial $R$-circular operators}.
-The whole family $\{\zeta_{p,q}(u):1\leq p, q \leq r, u\in \mathpzc{U}\}$ will be called a {\it matricial $R$-circular system}.
-Let us remark that our approach allows us to treat all rectangular blocks, including those which are {\it unbalanced} or {\it evanescent} [8].
+and the operators $\zeta_{p,q}(u)$ are called {\it matricial circular operators}.
+The whole family $\{\zeta_{p,q}(u):1\leq p, q \leq r, u\in \mathpzc{U}\}$ will be called a {\it matricial circular system}.
+Let us remark that our approach allows us to treat all rectangular blocks, including those which are {\it unbalanced} or {\it evanescent} [7].

-Matricial $R$-circular operators and their joint *-moments under a family of states are the main objects of our study.
-Their main properties are listed below. \begin{enumerate} \item If ${\mathcal A}$ is the $C^{*}$-algebra generated by the system of free (generalized) circular operators $\{g(p,q,u): 1\leq p, q \leq r, u\in \mathpzc{U}\}$, then we can identify $\zeta_{p,q}(u)$ with operator-valued matrices
+Matricial circular operators and their mixed *-moments under the states $\Psi_q$ are the main objects of our study.
+Their main properties are listed below. \begin{enumerate} \item There is a connection between our approach and operator-valued free probability [17].
+In particular, the operators $\zeta_{p,q}(u)$ can be identified with elements of the Toeplitz algebra ${\mathcal T}_{{\mathcal H}}$ of the form